I Knew You Were Trouble: Background and production

-Lyrics and music
+Composition

 "I Knew You Were Trouble" is about being involved with someone who is irresistible but flawed: the narrator blames herself for falling in love with him upon recognizing the warning signs in hindsight.
-The song uses the verse–chorus form with an added post-chorus.
-Critics described it as a dubstep, dance-pop, pop rock, and teen pop song.
-It features bass guitar, electric guitar, and keyboard.
-The melody displays influences of dancehall, while Swift's processed vocals were influenced by R&B. The dubstep refrain includes a wobble, synthesizers, and Swift's distorted vocals.
-The instrumental halts at the bridge, where Swift contemplates on her past relationship: "You never loved me, or her, or anyone, or anything."
+Using the verse–chorus form with an added post-chorus, the track begins with a syncopated guitar chord and progresses with a kick drum that drives its rhythm, and then a bass drum that accentuates the beat.
+During the first pre-chorus, Swift sings, "I knew you were trouble when you walked in", only backed by piano chords and subdued guitar strums.
+In the second pre-chorus progresses, the drums accelerate and Swift's vocals are double-tracked.
+The song then transitions into the refrain, accompanied by a drop characterized by a dubstep wobble, synthesizers, and Swift's distorted vocals.
+The instrumental halts again at the bridge, where Swift contemplates on her past relationship: "You never loved me, or her, or anyone, or anything."
+Critics described the song's genre as dubstep, dance-pop, pop rock, electropop, and teen pop, with influences of dancehall on the melody and R&B on the vocal processing.

 Critics considered the dubstep experimentation on "I Knew You Were Trouble" a significant departure from Swift's country pop beginnings.
 While describing how the song's style felt "sudden" and "unexpected" when compared to other tracks on Red, the musicologist James Perone believed that it was "logical" for first-time listeners to react in surprise upon hearing "I Knew You Were Trouble" if they were familiar with Swift's work prior to its release.
 Jon Caramanica of The New York Times commented that the dubstep wobble was a "wrecking ball" that shifted the dynamic of not only "the song but also of Ms. Swift's career".
 Randall Roberts from the Los Angeles Times remarked that although dubstep had been popularized by DJs such as Zedd and Skrillex, "I Knew You Were Trouble" introduced the genre to a wider audience of mainstream pop, which had been "sonically conservative for the past half-decade".
 In Pitchfork, Brad Nelson commented that the production was "sharp as [Swift's] lyrics".